Shared Clinical Workstation Security and Access

 Auto-Fill EHR passwords on all shared workstations.

-Check out how one clinic auto-fills EHR passwords and tracks access logs on shared accounts using GateKeeper in this healthcare IT case study.
+Check out how one clinic auto-fills EHR passwords and tracks access logs on shared computers using GateKeeper in this healthcare IT case study.
 Even EHR programs including Allscripts PM, Allscripts Clinical Module, eClinicalWorks, and more will auto-fill after the clinician logs in using their passwordless token.
 Web-based EHRs will also auto-fill usernames and passwords as part of the cascading authentication using their login token.
 IT teams can automate these repetitive login tasks for all caregivers.
 After clinicians finish their session, they can simply walk away and the computer will lock automatically!
 Clinicians can login to shared workstations and shared accounts faster while maintaining strong security.
 There are many IT burdens in healthcare that can be automated.

-Dynamic permission settings for shared computers.
+Dynamic permission settings for any shared clinical computer.

 Grant permission to any computer or EHR, whether on a shared account or individual.
 IT admins can also preselect actions such as locking the computer vs. switching users.
 Let users login fast with just with a single touch of their key to their USB reader.
 No more latency during login in healthcare – just seamless access to what everyone needs instantly and effortlessly.
 Then the PC auto-locks when you leave.
 GateKeeper is the caregiver’s key for logging in to everything password-related.
 One hospital administrator states on G2 that “Computers now lock on their own, and no password needs to be memorized.
 Providers can move seamlessly between computers or into and out of exam rooms with ease, thanks to the proximity tokens.
 A built-in password manager makes our users’ lives much easier.”